 About Autism Healthcare ECHO

-We seeking input from clinical providers and medical professionals across different roles working with individuals with autism spectrum disorder (ASD).
-Our findings inform ongoing statewide efforts related to supporting individuals with ASD across lifespan and settings, as well as inform curriculum for the Autism Healthcare ECHO at IUSM/IUH launching in Fall 2022
+We are seeking input from clinical providers and medical professionals across different roles working with individuals with autism spectrum disorder (ASD).
+Our findings inform ongoing statewide efforts related to supporting individuals with ASD across lifespans and settings, as well as inform the curriculum for the Autism Healthcare ECHO at IUSM/IUH.

-Whether you are currently seeing patients with ASD or expect to in the future, your insights on the gaps and needs are important for our efforts!
-We would like to invite you to participation in a semi-structured, 30-minute interview at the time convenient for you.
+Whether you currently see patients with ASD or expect to in the future, your insights on the gaps and needs are important for our efforts!
+We invite you to participate in a semi-structured, 30-minute interview at a time convenient for you.

 If you are unable to participate in an interview, please fill out the survey.
 It will only take 15 minutes!

 We intend to systematically develop and facilitate a culturally responsive tele-mentoring program that employs a data-driven, community-engaged curriculum aimed to improve: